praekelt/jmbo-foundry/README.rst

         ...other template loader classes...
         'generic.loaders.TypeLoader',
     )

+   This casues templates to be loaded from a path prefixed with whatever value was specified in the `` TEMPLATE_TYPE`` setting.

 #. ``jmbo-generic`` includes static media resources which you need to configure as described in `Django`s managing static files documentation <https://docs.djangoproject.com/en/dev/howto/static-files/>`_.